Chesterfield Spousal Maintenance Attorneys

-Lacks sufficient property, including marital property apportioned to her, to provide for her reasonable needs; and
+- Lacks sufficient property, including marital property apportioned to her, to provide for her reasonable needs

 Once it is determined that a spouse may be entitled to some level of maintenance, some of the factors that the court may consider in determining whether maintenance will be ordered and the amount of the award include the following: